GPCRmd/gpcrmd-docs/source/data-download.rst

 All files related to the simulations stored in GPCRmd are available for download at the *Simulation report* page.
 This includes simulation outputs (trajectories, topologies, and coordinates) as well as simulation protocol and starting files.

-The *Simulation report* page simulated system can be accessed from the *List of simulated systems* tab of the `Search page`_.
+The *Simulation report* can be accessed from the *List of simulated systems* tab of our `Search page`_ or directly from the *GPCRmd Workbench* page of the simulation, through the *Simulation report and files* link.